 How to change a registered office

-Companies House will verify the new address on the Post Office database so you must provide the full address and include the correct postcode.
+Companies House will verify the new address on the Post Office database, so you must provide the full address and include the correct postcode.
 If your new registered office address is suitable, the change will be approved.
 The public register will be updated within approximately 24 hours.

 Where to display registered office details

-In addition to stationery, you must clearly and continuously display your company’s full name on a sign at your registered business office, unless it’s primarily used as a residential address or your company has been dormant since incorporation.
+In addition to stationery, you must clearly and continuously display your company’s full name on a sign at your registered office, unless it’s primarily used as a residential address or your company has been dormant since incorporation.

-The statutory records you must keep at a registered office address
+Statutory records you must keep at a registered office address

-- Register of members.
+- Register of members

-- Register of company directors.
+- Register of company directors

-- Register of secretaries.
+- Register of company secretaries

-- Register of People with Significant Control.
+- Register of People with Significant Control

-- Directors’ service contracts.
+- Directors’ service contracts

-- Directors’ indemnities – security against liability claims or legal costs.
+- Directors’ indemnities – security against liability claims or legal costs

-- Copies of resolutions.
+- Copies of resolutions

-- Minutes of meetings.
+- Minutes of meetings

-- Contracts relating to purchase of own shares.
+- Contracts relating to purchase of own shares

-- Documents relating to redemption or purchase of own shares out of capital by private company.
+- Documents relating to redemption or purchase of own shares out of capital by private company

-- Register of debenture holders.
+- Register of debenture holders

 - Instruments creating charges and register of charges